lildinosaur/n8n-nodes-tulip/README.md

 ### Tulip Machine Attribute Node

 #### Prerequisites
-Before using a `tulip-machine-attribute` node, make sure that you have completed the following steps:
+Before using a `machine` node, make sure that you have completed the following steps:

 1. Have machine monitoring enabled on your factory instance.
 This is required to use the Machine Attributes API.